Evidence for local spots of viscous electron flow in graphene at moderate mobility: Results and discussion

 In conclusion, we have discovered areas of inverted electric field with respect to the applied source-drain voltage in graphene field-effect transistors at room temperature and moderate mobility.
-Via carefully analyzing artifacts of the measurement such as SDILD, we could attribute several of these features to local viscous electron flow, in particular, by correlating its appearance with strongly dominating electron-electron scattering compared to electron-disorder scattering.
-This establishes viscous electron flow as relevant for material parameters used for applications and provides a new method to study these intriguing electron transport phenomena with high spatial resolution.
+Via carefully analyzing artifacts such as SDILD, we attribute several of these features to local viscous electron flow, in particular, by correlating its appearance with strongly dominating electron-electron scattering compared to electron-disorder scattering and by removing them via reducing $l_{\rm dis}< l_{\rm ee}$ artificially with the help of ion bombardment.
+This indicates that viscous electron flow is relevant for material parameters used for applications and provides a new method to study these intriguing electron transport phenomena with high spatial resolution.\\